fzsys/ansible-role-glusterfs/README.md

 ## Modifications Made
 - Changed deprecated 'include' module to the 'include_tasks'
+- Updated gluster version fro m7 to 10 in the defaults file

 ## Original Role
 You can find the original role by geerlingguy here: [geerlingguy/ansible-role-glusterfs](https://github.com/geerlingguy/ansible-role-glusterfs).